wkentaro/homebrew-trr/README.md

 Homebrew-trr
 ===========

-This repository contains TRR (typing software on EMACS) as formula for [Homebrew](https://github.com/Homebrew/homebrew).
+This repository contains TRR (typing software on Emacs) as formula for [Homebrew](https://github.com/Homebrew/homebrew).

 Current Versions